Porsche 911 (964): 964 Speedster

 There were two distinct incarnations of the air-cooled 911 Speedster.
 The first was the 1989 model year Speedster.
 Shown at the 1988 Frankfurt Motor Show beside the upcoming Carrera 4, the 1989 Speedster actually shared more in common with the 930 turbo than with the upcoming 964 generation 911s, causing it to be looked upon, in retrospect, as a much inferior "driver's car" to the later 1994 Speedster.
 More than three quarters (641) of the 800 built had the "Turbo look" wide-body option.

-The 1994 Porsche 911 Speedster was available either in standard or lightweight trim called “clubsport."
+The 1994 Porsche 911 Speedster was available either in standard or lightweight trim called "clubsport."
 Unlike the 1989 model, the 1994 Speedster was based on the new Carrera 2 platform and was not initially available with the "Turbo look" wide-body style.
 The 1994 Speedster was designed to be a more focused "driver's car" and served as a hybrid between a 964 Carrera 2 Cabriolet and a 964 RS.
 While it featured a softer suspension set up than the 964 RS, it offered almost none of the comforts of a normal 964 Carrera 2 Cabriolet, though power windows were standard and it was available with air conditioning and a stereo.
 Porsche planned to build 3000 examples of the 1994 Speedsters in 1992, but only 936 examples were built and sold during the two years of production.
 Once again, the United States was the most important market with 427 Speedsters heading Stateside.
-Right hand drive versions were exceptionally rare this time: only 27 cars compared to 139 examples in right hand drive of the pre-964 911 Speedster.
-Of these RHD cars 13 were made with UK specification, 8 Australia specification, 4 Singapore specification and either 2 or 3 Hong Kong Specification.
-Of these RHD there were 6 Speed yellow, 7 Guards Red, 3 Grey, 4 Black, 1 Slate grey, 1 Amazon Green (the only 964 Speedster in this colour), 1 Metallic Silver, 1 Grand Prix White and one Maritime Blue.
-In addition, 20 special examples were finished at Porsche Exclusive's workshop at Werk 1 (Factory 1) with the optional “Turbo look” wide-bodies.
-The Maritime Blue example shown was exhibited at the 1994 Earls Court Motor Show on the Porsche Technik stand.
-The car had been modified with front and rear spoilers (the latter subsequently removed), 'Techart' wheels, modified exhaust and porsche 'chip' tuning providing an additional 25 bhp.
+Right-hand drive versions were exceptionally rare this time: only 27 cars compared to 139 examples in right-hand drive of the pre-964 911 Speedster.
+Of these RHD cars 13 were made with UK specification, 8 Australia specification, 4 Singapore specification and either 2 or 3 Hong Kong specification.
+Of these RHD there were 6 Speed Yellow, 7 Guards Red, 3 Grey, 4 Black, 1 Slate grey, 1 Amazon Green (the only 964 Speedster in this color), 1 Metallic Silver, 1 Grand Prix White and one Maritime Blue.
+In addition, 20 special examples were finished at Porsche Exclusive's workshop at Werk 1 (Factory 1) with the optional "Turbo look" wide-bodies.